Henry Linton

 Henry Linton (11 July 1838 – 24 August 1866) was an English first-class cricketer and an officer in the Indian Civil Service.

 The son of Rev. Henry Linton, he was born in July 1838 at St Neots, Huntingdonshire.
-He was educated at Harrow School, before matriculating at Wadham College, Oxford in 1857, graduating B.A. in 1860.
+He was educated at Harrow School, before matriculating at Wadham College, Oxford in 1857, graduating with a B.A. in 1860.
 While studying at Oxford, he played first-class cricket for Oxford University on four occasions in 1858 and 1859, including two appearances in The University Match against Cambridge University.
 He scored 44 runs with a high score of 22 in his four first-class matches, in addition to taking 4 wickets with best figures of 2 for 38.
 After graduating from Oxford, he joined the Indian Civil Service.
 Linton died in British India at Madras in August 1866.
 His brother, Sydney, was also a first-class cricketer.